Experienced Clarksville Dog Bite Attorneys Ready To Serve You

-The attorneys at Batson Nolan have represented numerous clients implicated on both sides of dog bite litigation.
-Regardless of whether you are a dog owner seeking a zealous and aggressive defense attorney, or a dog bite victim looking to obtain the damages you are legally entitled to in order to aid your recovery process, our Clarksville dog bite attorneys offer personalized and effective legal counsel to ensure your rights and interests are fully protected at each stage of your case.
+The legal team at Batson Nolan have represented numerous clients implicated on both sides of dog bite litigation.
+Regardless of whether you are a dog owner seeking a zealous and aggressive defense attorney, or a dog bite victim looking to obtain the damages you are legally entitled to in order to aid your recovery process, our dog bite attorneys offer personalized and effective legal counsel to ensure your rights and interests are fully protected at each stage of your case.

 Dog bites pose a frequent and serious health concern in today’s society and are the basis for a significant number of civil suits every year.
 According to the American Veterinary Medical Association and the Center for Disease Control, more than 4.5 million people are bitten by dogs each year, half of which are usually children, and 800,000 of which are serious enough to require medical attention.
 In 2017 dog bites accounted for one-third of all homeowners’ liability insurance claims, costing in excess of $700 million with an average payout in excess of $35,000.

 Just like the rest of the nation, dog bites are a serious issue in Tennessee and are a frequent source of civil liability claims in Tennessee Courts.
 So much so, in fact, that the Tennessee legislature passed a law for the specific purpose of determining civil liability for injuries caused by dogs.

 Generally, the statute requires dog owners to keep their animal under reasonable control at all time, which includes keeping the animal from running at large.
 Owners who fail in those duties can find themselves liable for any damages suffered by a person who is injured by the animal in either (1) a public place, or (2) while lawfully on private property.

 Importantly, in Tennessee, a dog owner can be found liable regardless of whether the dog had ever shown itself to be dangerous.
 There are several exceptions to that rule, however: